Definitions

 Based on the use case configuration return the values to override in the SQL file.

-return the corresponding values join_select
+week_start and snap_flag return the corresponding values join_select,

-to replace this values in the stages SQL file.
+project_start and project_end to replace this values in the stages SQL file.

 Return corresponding configuration (join_select, project_start, project_end) for each combination (cadence x recon x week_start x snap_flag).